psrc/urbansim/psrc_parcel/tools/assign_buildings_to_jobs_README.txt

     prior to running this script, if the instorage is Flt)
   - The script assigns building_id to jobs where possible and writes out the table into the outstorage.

+3. Estimate coefficients for home_based and non_home_based ELCM, using
+  psrc_parcel/estimation/run_estimation.py
+  - Uncomment the appropriate model in __main__
+  - Set the appropriate cache directory in my_estimation_config.py

-3. Run a simulation with estimated coefficients in order to assign buildings to the remaining jobs.
+4. Run a simulation with estimated coefficients in order to assign buildings to the remaining jobs.
   - Prior to this, copy the resulting table from step 2. into your cache_directory.
   - Use start_run.py with the configuration psrc_parce.configs.data_preparation (not tested yet)

-4. Export the resulting jobs table from the simulation cache into database, using opus_core/tools/do_export_cache_to_mysql_database.py with the -t option.
+5. Export the resulting jobs table from the simulation cache into database, using opus_core/tools/do_export_cache_to_mysql_database.py with the -t option.